Melville Castle: History

 The castle originally dates back as far as 1155, when it was owned by the Sheriff of Edinburgh and Governor of Edinburgh Castle, Galfrid de Malle.
 From there, the estate remained in his family until it was passed to Sir John Ross of Halkhead in 1371.
 The Ross family would continue to run the estate for several generations afterwards.
-It is said that David Rizzio was the private secretary to Mary, Queen of Scots.
 The castle was then bought by Rennie (Rannie, depending on spelling), who had made his money overseas in Asia, but unfortunately died a few years after returning, and the Castle was inherited by Elizabeth Rennie, his daughter, who married Henry Dundas at the age of 14 years, and he received the castle through marriage.
 They divorced in 1780, and the Tower Castle was demolished to ground level in that year.

 The present castle was designed in 1786–1791 by James Playfair for Henry Dundas, 1st Viscount Melville.
 The castle remained in the ownership of the Dundas family until after the Second World War, when the ninth Lord Melville moved to a smaller house on the estate and the castle was leased as an army rehabilitation centre, and then later as a hotel.
 It was owned by an American couple and then a Norwegian couple.
 By the early 1980s, the hotel fell into disrepair and was unoccupied.
 In the late 1980s, the estate and the adjoining farms were sold, but remained closed.

 In 1993, the castle was purchased by the Hay Trust, which extensively restored the property over an eight-year period.
 The castle was reopened as a hotel in June 2003.

 Original Collection purchased the lease and re-opened the hotel in 2021, having undertaken extensive refurbishment work.